 There was even a gate we had to open.
 This is where the pass comes into place.
-Once you get a pass and check-in they let you know what the code is to unlock this gate.
+Once you get a pass and check in they let you know what the code is to unlock this gate.
 Looks and sounds a little unique I know.
 Look I’m even rocking my free jacket on the drive!

 Tucson was our next destination on this adventure.
 It was a little unique as we ended up staying in multiple spots in Tucson.
 Not only that but there were so many cool places to go that we went to a ton of different places for day trips.

 It was raining a bit after we arrived.
 As you can see above we are on dirt.
 Add water and dirt and you get some fun mud!
-Kodiak above loves to just live his little life outside and playing in the mud.
+Kodiak above loves to just live his little life outside and play in the mud.

 This spot was somewhat secluded even though there were other people around.
-We saw people in RV’s, Vans, and even tents.
+We saw people in RVs, Vans, and even tents.
 It’s nice having the space we do and the amenities even in sites like this.
 Seeing Van life people around us and people in tents when it’s cold and rainy makes us that much happier with our setup.

 This is also BLM land so it’s free!
 We stayed in this spot for a few days.
 Honestly planned to stay longer in it but I looked at the weather and saw rain and snow were ahead for the next 3 days.
-That made us decided to look around for a few days of hookups in an RV park.
+That made us decide to look around for a few days of hookups in an RV park.

 Tucson Air Force base

 It just so happened that 30 minutes into Tucson there was an RV park on the Air Force base.
-Not only that but the cost was only $24 a night with full-hook ups.
+Not only that but the cost was only $24 a night with full-hook-ups.
 For those not familiar with RV park prices that is a great price.

-The sad part is I actually did not take any pictures of our spot or the RV park.
+The sad part is I did not take any pictures of our spot or the RV park.
 I will say it was a nice park with very nice landscaping.
 Bathrooms at the park were all clean and they even had a dog park.

 We ended up staying here for most of the trip due to rain and snow toward the end of the trip.
 I did get a short video of the beginning of the snow coming down though.